aubreyrjones/mutagen/README.md

   might help you get into the Mutagen headspace when writing a game or homebrew using the system.
-There's also a simple automation framework for piecing together multiple playbooks into seamless final documents for your players.
+There's also a simple automation framework for piecing together multiple playbooks into seamless final documents for your players--if you're a computer nerd like me.

 * It's open source, even for commercial use.
 The core Mutagen system and several example playbooks are available for your own use,